 August 2, 2016

-Over the past 5 years, rental companies have incorporated continuing rental expense language into equipment contracts.
-If rented equipment is damaged/destroyed/stolen while in your care, custody, and control, the contractor is still responsible for the rental expenses until the equipment is put back to its intended use.
+As losses of rental equipment have evolved, rental companies have started to incorporate continuing rental expense language into equipment contracts.
+If rented equipment is damaged/destroyed/stolen while in your care, custody, and control, you are still responsible for the rental expenses until the equipment is repaired/replaced and put back to its intended use.

 Even though your policy may have a specified leased/rented equipment limit, this does not include coverage for the continued rental payments while the equipment is being repaired/replaced.
 Insurance carrier forms typically provide a small sublimit for this exposure, if coverage is offered at all.
 Oftentimes the baseline is $5,000 for each occurrence, not per item.
 This limit can be inadequate to cover moderate to large scenarios, especially if high valued and/or multiple pieces of equipment are involved.